 Meanwhile, personal assistants manage various duties, from organizing home maintenance to maintaining schedules and personal shopping tasks.

-While both help save time and increase efficiency, businesses or individuals must assess if their needs require an executive assistant’s expertise or a personal assistant’s practicality when hiring.
+While both help save time and increase efficiency, businesses or individuals must assess whether their needs require an assistant’s expertise or practicality when hiring.

-Now that you understand both roles, you can make a more informed decision about whom to hire based on their expertise and the type of assistance needed.
+Now that you understand both roles, you can make a more informed decision about whom to hire based on their expertise and the needed assistance.

 Both roles have value, and the position you open will depend on your specific requirements.